R

 Straight answers before you upload serious work.

 RevisionGrade is built to separate manuscript readiness from the publishing black box.
-This FAQ explains what the system evaluates, what it does not promise, how revision works, and where author control remains absolute.
+This FAQ explains what the system evaluates, what it does not support, how revision works, and where author control remains absolute.

 Current scope